-If you want to study in the U.S. -- at an American elementary, middle, or high school; a college or university; or a seminary -- an F-1 student visa may allow you to do just that.
-Every year, approximately 500,000 people come to the United States on student visas.
+If you want to pursue academic study in the United States, whether at an elementary, middle, or high school, college, university, or seminary, an F-1 student visa might allow you to do just that.
+Every year, approximately 600,000 people come to the United States on student visas.
 Fortunately, the number of people who can receive these visas is unlimited.

 Here are some of the pluses, minuses, and other crucial things to know about the F-1 student visa:

 - After you've been accepted by a U.S. school, the application process is reasonably fast and simple.

 - You are expected to come to the United States as a full-time, in-person academic or language student enrolled in a program leading to a degree or certificate.
 (Online study is normally limited to one class or three credits per term, per 8 C.F.R. § 214.2(f)(6)(i)(G)., though modifications were made at the height of the COVID-19 pandemic to allow more online study, particularly for returning students).